MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 **CommandCompleter**, **Remoting** and other components could be separated into subsystem assemblies outside of `System.Management.Automation.dll`.

-The experimental feature includes a new cmdlet, `Get-PSSubsystem`.
+The experimental feature includes a new cmdlet, [Get-PSSubsystem](xref:Microsoft.PowerShell.Core/Get-PSSubsystem).
 This cmdlet is only available when the feature is enabled.
 This cmdlet returns information about the subsystems that are available on the system.